The Next Big Thing: Blog Hop, 2013

 It’s been rather busy around here.
 I’ve got 3 very different writing projects going on, and they are stretching me in really interesting and unexpected ways.
 Something like yoga.
 But I had to share this picture, because this piece began here.

 The same piece which began here, from this blog, has been reprinted in two different anthologies.
 A week ago, I got a copy of the anthology from the good folks at Heyday Press.
-It was something to see publication happen online, but it was also unexpectedly wonderful to get a copy of the anthology, to see myself in the table of contents, and to see the piece laid out and professionally typeset.
+It was something to see publication happen online, but it was also unexpectedly wonderful to get a copy of the anthology, to see myself in the table of contents, and to see the piece ventolin over the counter usa laid out and professionally typeset.
 On paper.

 I am very grateful to the folks at Kartika Review for publishing the piece first, in their Spring 2011 issue.
 Without their selection, I would not have been eligible for their Kartika Review 2011 anthology, or the Heyday Press reprinting.